htcondor/htcondor/docs/automated-workflows/node-pass-or-fail.rst

     success or the maximum number of retries (3) are attempted.

 The implied number of retries for any node is 0, the same as not having a retry line in the file.
-Retry causes the whole node to be reran (i.e. PRE Script, job, and POST Script).
+Retry causes the whole node to be rerun (i.e. PRE Script, job, and POST Script).

 Retry of a node may be short circuited using the optional keyword